bcgov/WALLY/backend/api/layers/README.md

 The layers module contains database models for simple layers (e.g. one table) that we store in the Wally database.
 These layers generally come from the DataBC Geographic Warehouse.

-Many of the individual layer models in this folder are deprecated as WALLY uses the DataBC WFS service whenever possible.
+Many of the individual layer models in this folder (e.g. files like `ground_water_wells.py`) are deprecated as WALLY uses the DataBC WFS service whenever possible.
 The exceptions are Freshwater Atlas streams and watersheds layers.
+This README contains instructions on how to configure WALLY to load new layers from DataBC WFS without having to load data into the database.

 # Adding a new layer to WALLY